rd-alliance/metadata-catalog-dev/INSTALLATION.md

   - For database capability, you will need [TinyDB] v3.6.0+, [tinyrecord], and [RDFLib].
   - For version control of the databases, you will need [Dulwich].
+  - To allow requests from JavaScript, you will need [Flask-CORS].

 [Python 3]: https://www.python.org/
 [Flask]: http://flask.pocoo.org/